VictorSesma/api.victorsesma.com/README.md

 [Install]
 WantedBy=multi-user.target

-** Note that the msyql server should be running **
 ```
-7. Run ´sudo systemctl enable apiVictorSesma´
+7. Run `sudo systemctl enable apiVictorSesma`

+** Note that the msyql server should be running as well **